Olivia Munn

 Biography

-Olivia Munn is an actor, activist and mother who was recently named to 2024’s TIME 100 Most Influential People.
-Earlier this year Munn posted the story of her ongoing battle with breast cancer, urging women to advocate for early detection by taking a Breast Cancer Risk Assessment test.
+In March 2024, Munn posted the story of her ongoing battle with breast cancer, urging women to advocate for early detection by taking a Breast Cancer Risk Assessment test.
 Her story was read and shared by a global audience and led to countless women being proactive about Breast Cancer detection.
 The National Cancer Institute said that Munn’s outreach “led to a surge in visits to the Breast Cancer Risk Assessment Tool site.”
-And the rate of women taking of this formerly little-known test increased 4000%.
+Her story resonated deeply, leading to a staggering 4,000 percent increase in women using the breast cancer risk assessment tool.

 Olivia Munn was an early and active Silence Breaker in the #MeToo movement.
 She exposed predatory behavior in Hollywood and championed other victims who came forward to share their stories.
 For her efforts to shed light on abusers and give voice to victims, Munn was honored by the United Nations Foundation.

 After a startling rise in Anti-Asian violence following the COVID-19 pandemic, Munn, who is half Chinese-Vietnamese, tackled the issue on multiple fronts.
-She became a leader in the #StopAsianHate movement: raising money, filming public service announcements, and coordinating with mayors and police departments throughout the United States.
+She became a leader in the #StopAsianHate movement, raising money, filming public service announcements and coordinating with mayors and police departments throughout the United States.
 Her social media posts following an attack on an elderly Chinese woman in New York City led directly to the suspect being identified and arrested.
 She was invited to the White House by President Biden and Vice President Harris to be in attendance when he signed the COVID-19 Hate Crimes Act into law.